-Rise’s goal is to fix the patchwork of rights for survivors by changing the laws in each state that govern how criminal justice actors treat sexual assault.
-To achieve this goal, Rise created Sexual Assault Survivors’ Bill of Rights and introduced the bill at both the state and federal level.
+Our goal is to fix the patchwork of rights for survivors by changing the laws in each state that govern how criminal justice actors treat sexual assault.
+To achieve this goal, Rise created the Sexual Assault Survivors’ Bill of Rights and introduced it at both the state and federal level.
 At the federal level, Rise's bill has passed unanimously in the U.S. Senate (89-0) and U.S. House (399-0), and was signed by President Obama on October 7, 2016.
-Rise is now bringing their bill to the states, where 20 states have either passed portions of Rise's bill, including Massachusetts, Oregon, and Virginia, or plan the introduce the full bill in their upcoming legislative session, including New York, California, Michigan, and Maryland.
+Rise has since been working at the state level, where 21 states have passed at least some portion of Rise's bill.

 2018 Intern Reflection: